-Ritu Saksena joined the College of Continuing and Professional Studies in 2013 and is currently the Associate Dean for Graduate Education, overseeing graduate programs and English language programs.
-She led the development of the following new degree programs: MPS in Addictions Counseling and MPS in Civic Engagement, a graduate certificate in Human Sexuality, and a graduate minor in Addictions.
+Ritu Saksena joined the College of Continuing and Professional Studies in 2013 and is currently the Associate Dean for Graduate Education.
+While at CCAPS, she has led the development of several new graduate degrees in Addictions Counseling, Civic Engagement, Applied Sciences Leadership, Sexual Health, and related graduate certificates.

-Master of Philosophy, English Literature – Jawaharlal Nehru University, New Delhi
+- MPhil.
+English – Jawaharlal Nehru University, New Delhi

-Master of Arts, English Literature – Jawaharlal Nehru University, New Delhi
+- MA English – Jawaharlal Nehru University, New Delhi

-Bachelor of Arts, English with Honors – University of Delhi
+- BA (Honors) English – University of New Delhi